 Contract: Design and Construct

-With more than 75,000 motorists predicted to use this route daily by 2031, the Freeway will be vital to ease congestion and improve safety by removing 13,000 trucks from local roads.
+With more than 75,000 motorists predicted to use the route daily by 2031, the Freeway will ease congestion and improve safety by removing 13,000 trucks from local roads.

 - a bridge over Old Dandenong Road to keep it open for Dingley Village residents